SAP/jenkins-library/documentation/docs/extensibility.md

 Please be aware that stages may have dependencies on each other.

 !!! warning "Don't depend on stage implementation details"
-    Your pipeline should treat _stages_ as a black box, the implementation of stages is no published API and may be subject to change at any time.
+    Your pipeline should treat _stages_ as a black box, the stage implementations are not a published API and may be subject to change at any time.

 !!! warning "Beware of breaking changes"
     Please be aware that when using the `master` branch of a library, it might always happen that breaking changes occur.
-    We recommend to always fix versions to a released version like in this example: `@Library('my-shared-library@1.0') _`<br />
+    We recommend to always fix versions to a released version like in this example: `@Library('my-shared-library@v1.0') _`<br />
-    Find the most recent release for [jenkins-library](https://github.com/SAP/jenkins-library/releases) and for [SAP Cloud SDK Pipeline](https://github.com/SAP/cloud-s4-sdk-pipeline/releases) on GitHub.
+    Find the most recent release for the [jenkins-library](https://github.com/SAP/jenkins-library/releases) and for the [SAP Cloud SDK Pipeline](https://github.com/SAP/cloud-s4-sdk-pipeline/releases) on GitHub.
     We do recommend to ["watch" releases for those repositories on GitHub](https://help.github.com/en/github/receiving-notifications-about-activity-on-github/watching-and-unwatching-releases-for-a-repository).

 !!! note "When to go with a modified ready-made pipeline"
-    This option is right for you, when none of the provided ready-made pipelines serves your purpose, and individual stage extensions don't provide enough flexibility.
+    This option is right for you if none of the provided ready-made pipelines serves your purpose, and individual stage extensions don't provide enough flexibility.

 ### Advanced tips and information

 When you consider adding additional capabilities, your first stop should be the [Jenkins Pipeline Steps Reference](https://jenkins.io/doc/pipeline/steps/).
-Here you get an overview about what kind of capabilities are already available, and a list of related parameters which you can use to customize the existing implementation.
+Here you get an overview of what kind of capabilities are already available and a list of related parameters, which you can use to customize the existing implementation.
-The provided information should help you to understand and extend the functionality of your pipeline.
+The provided information should help you understand and extend the functionality of your pipeline.

-## 3) New pipeline from scratch
+## 3. New Pipeline from Scratch

 Since project "Piper" fully builds on [Jenkins Pipelines as Code](https://jenkins.io/doc/book/pipeline-as-code/), you can also go with your own pipeline from scratch in a `Jenkinsfile`.

 !!! danger "Decoupling"
-    If you go this route you will be decoupled from the innovations provided with project "Piper", unless you re-use for example stages (as indicated above under _2) Modified ready-made pipelines_).
+    If you choose this option, you will be decoupled from the innovations provided with project "Piper", unless you re-use stages (as indicated above under _2.
+Modified ready-made pipelines_), for example.

-    **We recommend to use this only when none of the other provided options suit your use-case.**
+    **We recommend using this only when none of the other provided options suit your use case.**